voronoys/barchartraceR2D3/README.md

 ## About the app

-**barchartraceR2D3** implements the mainstream bar chart race in D3 providing a function to execute it from inside R.
+**barchartraceR2D3** implements the bar chart race in D3 providing a function to execute it in R.

 ## Links